Bronkoknorb/a1tv-helpers/README.md

     ls /home/hts/.hts/tvheadend/input/iptv/networks/

 This assumes that your Tvheadend runs as the user *hts* (default in Ubuntu).
-The UUID is an arbitry string of letters and numbers, e.g. "b46f6b35d6823d227644add3ee071eee".
+The UUID is an arbitrary string of letters and numbers, e.g. "b46f6b35d6823d227644add3ee071eee".

 Configuration: Please adapt the following configuration values within